Aegis-SSH-MCP

 ./keys

-./certs # only if you want HTTPS
+./certs # only needed if you enable HTTPS

-2. Add a host config in configs/docker.json:
+3. Add a host config

 {